yfrund/mt-exercise-03/README.md

     ./scripts/download_data.sh

+Current version of the script shows how to obtain *The Art of Perfumery, and Methods of Obtaining the Odors of Plants* from Project Gutenberg.

 Train a model:

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

+*To adapt dropout rate, change the --dropout argument (0 = no dropout).*

+*Model training will also generate 3 log files (default destination: ./logs) with perplexity values: training, validation and test.*

 Generate (sample) some text from a trained model with:

     ./scripts/generate.sh

+Current version of the script generates text based on *The Art of Perfumery, and Methods of Obtaining the Odors of Plants*.